iimrraann/fed-rates-scrapper/README.md

 ## **📌 The Problem**

-The Feb rate called Karachi Interbank Offered Rate (KIBOR), set by the State Bank of Pakistan (SBP), is a crucial benchmark for financial markets.
+The Fed rate called Karachi Interbank Offered Rate (KIBOR), set by the State Bank of Pakistan (SBP), is a crucial benchmark for financial markets.
 It influences lending rates, stock market behavior, and economic policy decisions.
 However, SBP publishes this data as **scanned PDFs** on its website, making automated extraction difficult.

 This manual format is inefficient for financial analysts, traders, and researchers who need **structured, timely, and historical rate data**.